k3larra/CosmK3/Readme.txt

-Arduino to Cosm and back
+Arduino to Cosm and back versin 1.1
 ---
    CosmK3 - Library for connection arduino to cosm.
    Created by Lars Holmberg, september, 2012.